twigphp/Twig/doc/tags/extends.rst

     {% endif %}

-Contrary to what you might think, this template does not define a block conditionally; it just makes overridable by a child template the output of what will be rendered when the condition is ``true``.
+Contrary to what you might think, this template does not define a block conditionally; when the condition is ``true``, the rendered output of the block may be overridden by a child template.

 If you want the output to be displayed conditionally, use the following
 instead: